-Raised bed gardens have become so popular over the last 10-20 years, mainly because you can literally garden anywhere there is space enough for a pot or small raised bed: the backyard, front yards, patios, even rooftops are all able to be turned into lush gardens using raised beds made out of wood and other planter materials.
+Raised bed gardens have become so popular over the last 10-20 years, mainly because you can literally garden anywhere there is space enough for a pot or small raised bed: the backyard, front yards, patios, and even rooftops are all able to be turned into lush gardens using raised beds made out of wood and other planter materials.

 But what kind of garden soil mixture do you fill your raised beds with?

-Many gardener’s have found that something called “Mel’s Mix” is a great option, especially if you’re building your fist raised bed.
-It combines all the high nutrients soil types with well draining organic material that make it an excellent soil for growing a bumper crop in your raised beds.
+Many gardeners have found that something called “Mel’s Mix” is a great option, especially if you’re building your first raised bed.
+It combines all the high nutrients soil types with well-draining organic material that make it an excellent soil for growing a bumper crop in your raised beds.